vegaprotocol/wendy/README.md

 ## Results
 - Transactions that relate to a market that needs no fairness are unimpacted; there is no measurable delay here.
 - The primary factor under good circumstance is the ratio of blockchain speed to message delivery time.
 Under optimal conditions, the number of transactions pushed to the next block is exactly that ratio.
-This means that if Wendy is used as a pre-protocol for Ethereum, there is practically no performance impact; if it runs on a higher speed protocol like Hotstuff or Tendermint, that ration can go up (We’d estimate 10-15% of transactions depending on network conditions.
+This means that if Wendy is used as a pre-protocol for [Ethereum](https://github.com/ethereum/go-ethereum), there is practically no performance impact; if it runs on a higher speed protocol like [Hotstuff](https://github.com/hot-stuff/libhotstuff) or [Tendermint](https://github.com/tendermint/tendermint), that ration can go up (We’d estimate 10-15% of transactions depending on network conditions).
 - In a more erratic network the number of transactions that where delayed in out simulation slightly more than doubled compared to the best case.

 ## Running the Wendy simulator